openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 # Install OpenVINO™ Runtime on Linux from an Archive File {#openvino_docs_install_guides_installing_openvino_from_archive_linux}

 With the OpenVINO™ 2022.2 release, you can download and use archive files to install OpenVINO Runtime.

-You can also check the [Release Notes](https://software.intel.com/en-us/articles/OpenVINO-RelNotes) for more information on updates in this release.
+The archive files contain pre-built binaries and library files needed for OpenVINO Runtime, as well as sample code for running demos.
+This page provides instructions showing how to install OpenVINO Runtime using archive files.
+Check the Release Notes for more information on updates in the 2022.2 release.

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter can be installed via [pypi.org](https://pypi.org/project/openvino-dev/) only.